slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/5-PhD-Faculty-Malpractices.md

 Herein I've described [many terrors inflicted on me by the University of Rochester](#part-5).

-Nick's only email to me happened on 10/31/23, about Israel-Gaza, for "More grief drop-in groups," forwarded directly to me on Halloween, and perhaps sent to everybody, and even to that, I replied, with a "Thanks Nick, I appreciate this."<!-- while every of my emails were ignored by Heinzelman and Vamivakas.-->
+Nick's only email to me happened on 10/31/23, about Israel-Gaza, for "More grief drop-in groups," forwarded directly to me on Halloween, and perhaps sent to everybody, and even to that, I replied, with a "Thanks Nick, I appreciate this," while my emails continued to be ignored.<!-- while every of my emails were ignored by Heinzelman and Vamivakas.-->

 <p align="center">
 <a href="https://www.rochester.edu/college/deans/">